doppar/docs/3.x/authentication.md

 - Middleware for route protection

 ## Authentication Model Configuration
-The `config/auth.php` file in Doppar defines the Eloquent model used for authentication.
+The `config/auth.php` file in Doppar defines the Entity model used for authentication.

 By default, Doppar uses the `App\Models\User` model.
 However, if your application requires custom authentication logic or uses a different user-related model (e.g., Admin, Customer, or Member), you can update this value accordingly.
 ```php